EKGF/dprod/concept/README.md

 For the time being, the activities of the working group are focused on the publicly visible part of the data product (general info and interfaces).
 Therefore, we will not delve further into the structure and content of the sections of the DPDS that describe the internal components.

 ![data product descriptor components](./dpds-structure.png)

+DPDS is available [here](https://dpds.opendatamesh.org/resources/specifications/1.0.0-DRAFT/).
+A full example of a data product described using DPDS is available [here](https://dpds.opendatamesh.org/quickstart/).

 ### DPDS General Info